segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/cdpresolution/index.md

 ## Getting started

-To set up the CDP Resolution Enrichment source:
+To set up your CDP Resolution Enrichment source:
 1. Go to **Connections > Sources** and click **Add Source** in the Segment app.
 2. Search for *CDP Resolution Enrichment* in the Sources Catalog and click **Add Source**..
 3. Give the Source a nickname and click **Add Source**.